OctoPrint/octoprint.org/content/blog/2025-04-22-new-release-1.11.0/index.md

     instances: 324
     printtime: 2288

+tags:
+- Release
+summary: "In development now since January 2024, and in community testing since January 2025, I'm proud to finally present you with OctoPrint 1.11.0!"
+slug: new-release-1.11.0
+images:
+- url: images/2025-01-28-screenshot-upload-manager-button.png
+  title: The button to launch the new Upload Manager in the file list sidebar.
+- url: images/2025-01-28-screenshot-upload-manager.png
+  title: The newly added Upload Manager.
+- url: images/2025-01-28-screenshot-custom-controls-manager.png
+  title: The newly added Custom Control Manager.
+- url: images/2025-01-28-screenshot-2fa.png
+  title: Example of a two-factor authentication request on the login.
+- url: images/2025-01-28-screenshot-health-check.png
+  title: Health checks allow you to get notified about issues with your
+    installation.
+- url: images/2025-01-28-screenshot-webcam-credentials.png
+  title: You can now enter credentials for accessing the webcam snapshot URL.
+- url: images/2025-01-28-screenshot-page-reload-recommended.png
+  title: The new reload popup notification that in large parts replaces the
+    blocking reload modal.
+- url: images/2025-01-28-screenshot-third-party-warning.png
+  title: The new information popup about third party plugins.
 ---

 After 12 months in development and a further 3 months of community testing during the release candidate phase, it makes me feel very happy (and to be honest also relieved) to finally release 1.11.0 for good!